symbolverse/symbolverse-promo/README.md

 # Symbolverse

-a computing environment for symbolic workflows
+a computing environment for symbolic workflows written, checked, and reasoned about before execution

 ---